 VOIDS.Leerstellen: A Dramatic Tour of the Museum’s Architecture

-Student Film: The Middle East Conflict: A History Workshop Research Project, 2016
+Student Film: The Middle East Conflict: A History Workshop Research Project

 In cooperation with the Jewish Museum Berlin, grade 9 students (age 14) from the History Workshop asked Berliners from Palestinian and Israeli families what they thought about the conflict in the Middle East.
 After a research stage, during which the students met the educators Shemi Shabat and Mohamed Ibrahim, they made lists of questions on the topic, which developed into the interview questions.

-The participants in the 28-minute film (in German) talk about their experiences with discrimination and prejudice, their views about media coverage, the beginnings of the State of Israel, and the (im)possibility of resolving the conflict.
-All interviewees speak for themselves.
-The film does not represent the opinions of the authors .
+The participants in the film talk about their experiences with discrimination and prejudice, their views about media coverage, the beginnings of the State of Israel, and the (im)possibility of resolving the conflict.

 A New Name for the School: Refik Veseli